Quick Start

 Note

-Behind the scene, related MIB documents are downloaded from our MIB repository at mibs.pysnmp.com.
+#.
+Behind the scene, related MIB documents are downloaded from our MIB repository at mibs.pysnmp.com, since no source directory is specified.
+You can also specify a local directory with --mib-source option.

 The generated JSON file for IF-MIB is located in the current folder.
 You can see its contents like below,